aelvan/Imager-Craft/README.md

 ### imgixEnableAutoPurging [bool]
 *Default: `true`*
-Attempts to [purge](https://docs.imgix.com/setup/purging-images) images automatically when the Asset is replaced, or edited with the Image Editor (i.e. cropped, resized etc).
+Attempts to [purge](https://docs.imgix.com/setup/purging-images) images automatically when the Asset is replaced, or edited with the Image Editor (i.e. cropped, resized etc). _An Imgix API key is required to enable purging._

 ### imgixEnablePurgeElementAction [bool]
 *Default: `true`*